What is an SEO manager?

 Duties and responsibilities

 The duties and responsibilities of an SEO manager encompass a wide array of tasks aimed at maximizing search engine performance.
-They conduct keyword research to understand what terms their target audience is using and how they can align content to meet those search needs.

 Work environment

 Attention to detail, analytical thinking, and creativity are essential traits for these professionals.
-The dynamic nature of search engine algorithms requires continuous learning and adaptation, making this role suitable for those who enjoy challenges and constant evolution.
+The dynamic nature of search engine algorithms requires continuous learning and adaptation, making this job suitable for those who enjoy challenges and constant evolution.

 Typical work hours